XOR97/XOR97.github.io/about.md

 ## Hi.
 I’m Azhar.

-and I use this **space** to pen my thoughts on a range of topics that are at the intersection of computer science, data engineering, product design & development.
+I use this **space** to pen my thoughts on a range of topics that are at the intersection of computer science, data engineering, product design & development.

 I've recently stepped down from my position as Data Engineer at [RateGain](https://rategain.com) to pursue graduate studies.
 I was part of the Data Science Lab at RateGain and worked on a diverse set of problems ranging from price optimizations techniques, sentiment analysis of reviews to building custom algorithms for city demand forecasting.
 Prior to RateGain, I was an undergraduate at Jamia Hamdard University in New Delhi, where I got my Bachelor's degree in Computer Science.